KsWare/GitToolSelector/README.md

 # MergeToolSelector
 A configurable selector for merge/diff tools.
+The MergeToolSelector is able to selected different tool for different file extensions.
-Mainly developed for SemanticMerge external parser support.
+It was primarily developed for the external parser support of SemanticMerge.

+## Changelog
+- 2019-07-23 **v0.9.8** First public version
+- 2019-07-25 **v0.9.19** We have now a basic installer

 ## Configuration
 ### .gitconfig